-Other Asias is a transnational family of creative collectives and critical research currents, founded & directed by artist-curators Hamja Ahsan and Fatima Hussain.
+Other Asias is a transnational family of creative collectives and critical research currents, founded & directed by artist-curator-writer-activist Hamja Ahsan and friends.

 Other Asias was founded in 2008.
 Before its formal organisation, Other Asias started as a conversation between friends on a bus that evolved in the Central Saint Martins library on Charing Cross after a screening of Bangladeshi short films in East London.
 Its context was the plethora of regional survey shows from the recent commercial booms of Asian economies, the crescendos around "crisis of Multiculturalism" in parliamentary rhethoric, the rise of Asia global power and decline of unipoplar West.